elvisimprsntr/meshtastic-remote-access/README.md

 * Meshtastic decice with WiFi capability, such as the Heltec V4
 * Meshtastic devcice connected to your home WiFi with a static IP reservation in your router/firewall DHCP server
 * A self hosted VPN on your home network
-* Meshtastic app configured to manually connect to your node via is IP address.
+* Meshtastic app configured to manually connect to your node via it's IP address.

 ![manual](Manual.jpeg)